-Some locales (Kommunes) require a 3-day residency.
+Some locales (Kommunes) require a three-day residency.
 You must be physically and legally in Denmark at the time of your wedding.

 If you've applied for asylum in Denmark, you cannot get married in Denmark.

-It is recommended that you plan on staying in Denmark for at least 3 weeks.
+It is recommended that you plan on staying in Denmark for at least three weeks.
 It may take the marriage offices up to two weeks to process your paperwork.
-If the documentation you provide needs further clarification, there could be an additional 2 to 4 weeks wait.
+If the documentation you provide needs further clarification, there could be an additional two to four weeks wait.

 Documents that are not in English or German must be translated.

 - Registration of your family status.
-This cannot be older than 2 months.
+This cannot be older than two months.

-- You need to declare whether either of you have any natural or adopted children, or if you are expecting children by another man or woman.
+- You need to declare whether either of you has any natural or adopted children, or if you are expecting children by another man or woman.

 - It is recommended that you verify your marital status by showing copies of your last U.S. income tax returns.

 - Registration of your address that is issued by authorities in your municipality.
-It cannot be older than 2 months.
+It cannot be older than two months.

 - If you are living abroad, you will need to provide your residence permits.